facn2/Roya/README.md

 # Neuro-games

-## Misson Statement
+#### Mission Statement
-This App aims to provide insights of students' ability by using a series of games backed by psychology and neuro science, in order to help them make better decisions to choose their career path.
+Arab students in Israel are currently leaving high school without a sufficient understanding of career paths most suited for their ability and personality.
+In an attempt to address this, schools put their students through numerous aptitude and personality tests, most of which are self-reported questionnaires.

+While these tests can be useful, users may have bias ideals of themselves that are not necessarily correct.
+Overall, it does not give accurate representation of the user and their true strengths and weaknesses.

+#### Objectives
+- Revolutionize assessment tests
+    - Engage users in interactive games backed by neuroscience
+- Better representation of user
+    - Give insight about the user’s greatest strengths and weaknesses
+- Better educational choices
+    - Help users find degrees that matches their objective traits

+### Target Audiences
-+ Target audience of this App are students aged 18 - 24.
+The main users of this App are students between the ages of 18 - 24.
+Career counselors and schools will also benefit from this app.

-+ The problem the App is trying to solve is students does not know enough about their abilities and interests to make a good decision of their career path.

-+ The Goal of the app is to provide more in depth information of the students and suggest degrees that matches their traits so that they can make a well informed choice.
+#### Credit

-+ This project is initiated by Education Lab and Founders and Coders.
+This project is initiated by Education Lab and Founders and Coders.

-Team:
+The Team:
-Leo @tyeung2017
+ + Leo @tyeung2017
-Amy @wyrd00
+ + Amy @wyrd00
-Katia @katiaAsh
+ + Katia @katiaAsh

 ## User Journey